 Sibton

 A parish with no real centre of settlement, lying on the junction of two Roman roads.
 Sibton was recorded in Domesday as "Sib(b)etuna".
-The village sign shows monks of the Cistercian order, from a monastery founded in the 12th cent.
+The village sign shows monks of the Cistercian order, from a monastery founded in the 12th century.
 Except for Bury, this was the only foundation in the county to regularly have more than 20 monks at any one time.
-Among the ruins the lavatory is still visible.
+Among the ruins (which can be seen in a field to the north of the church) the lavatory is still visible.
 Sibton house was built of stone taken from the ruins.
 The remains of a post mill demolished in about 1922 can still be seen off Pump House Lane.

 Interestingly, Pouy Street appears on the 1837 OS map as Little Boys Street.